arfbllh/TagInput/README.md

 ```

 #### Step 2: Install Dependencies
-Navigate into the project directory and install its dependencies:

 ```bash
 npm install
 ```

 #### Step 3: Start the Development Server
-Once the dependencies are installed, you can start the development server:

 ```bash
 npm start
 ```

-This command will start the development server typically at `http://localhost:3000`.
-Your browser should automatically open and load the page.
-If it doesn't, you can manually open your browser and visit `http://localhost:3000`.

 #### Step 4: Using the Component
 With the development server running, you can now see the `TagInput` component in action.
 To integrate it into a different part of your project, import and use it as shown in the sample usage: